Zhijie-He/Zhijie-He/README.md

 ### 👨🏻‍💻 &nbsp;About Me

+🔭 &nbsp; I'm a second-year student in Aalto University’s Master Program in Data Science. \
-✉️ &nbsp;You can shoot me an email at zhijiehe97@gmail!
+✉️ &nbsp; You can shoot me an email at zhijiehe97@gmail!
 I'll try to respond as soon as I can.\
-📄 &nbsp;Please have a look at my [Résumé](https://zhijie-he.github.io/docs/alan_he_cv.pdf) for more details about me.
-I'm open to feedback and suggestions!
+📄 &nbsp; Please have a look at my [Résumé](https://zhijie-he.github.io/docs/alan_he_cv.pdf) for more details about me.
+I'm open to feedback and suggestions!\
+🌱 &nbsp; I’m currently learning trajectory optimization of simulated characters.\
+🤔 &nbsp; I’m looking for job related to trajectory optimization using reinforcement learning.\
 <!--
 **Zhijie-He/Zhijie-He** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.